Schinzel/atexpose/README.md

 [ ![Codeship Status for Schinzel/atexpose](https://app.codeship.com/projects/4c2a6360-e7b9-0134-79ff-465a81ad3c78/status?branch=master)](https://app.codeship.com/projects/207188)

-There are other frameworks and project that offers similar functionality to
+There are other frameworks and projects that offers similar functionality to
 @Expose.
 Many of them are a lot more well used and tested than @Expose.
 Notable examples are GlassFish and Jetty.
 If in doubt use these instead.